Latest Posts:

 That time has ended.

-Over the years SCOTUS has at time wobbled into swamps, going far beyond merely applying and interpreting law to adjudicate cases and controversies.
+Over the years SCOTUS has at times wobbled into swamps, going far beyond merely applying and interpreting law to adjudicate cases and controversies.
 Sometimes SCOTUS issued decisions that were like Papal Bulls declaring national doctrine.
 In those decisions SCOTUS no longer called balls and strikes; SCOTUS seemed to prefer to dictate the outcome of the game.

 Those decisions are infamous – Dred Scott (1856); Korematsu (1944); the slew of post Civil-War cases that emasculated the 13th, 14th, and 15th Amendments; Lochner (1905); etc. Sometimes, but not always, the court eventually pulled itself out of its self-created swamp, although it usually took decades.